 I’m a science communicator and astrophysicist.
 I’ve written about next-generation telescopes, drones that fly through volcanic plumes, and fertility-preservation research.
-My work has appeared in Science, Discover, Wired, Astronomy, and Sky & Telescope.
+My work has appeared in Science, Scientific American, Discover, Wired, Astronomy, and Sky & Telescope.

 I hold a B.S. degree in astrophysics from Yale University and M.S. and Ph.D. degrees in astronomy from the University of California, Los Angeles.
 I used data from the Keck Telescopes and the Hubble Space Telescope for my doctoral thesis on galaxy evolution and star formation, and I have presented my research at national and international conferences.
 My resume is available here.

 When I’m not writing, I work as a Program and Exhibit Developer at the Oregon Museum of Science and Industry.
 I additionally work as a Space Science Content Expert for the NASA-funded Space and Earth Informal Science Education project, and I’ve narrated several videos about astrophysics for this project.
 I’ve previously worked with UC Berkeley to develop a free smartphone application about solar physics that’s been downloaded over 300,000 times.